 Nicaragua is THE best kept secret in Central America not just to us, but to the Huffington Post, and the Boston Globe as well!
 It is hard to believe that there are so many things to do in this little country.
 About the size of Alabama in the United States, Nicaragua is easily traversed by the safe and reliable public transportation system.
 When companies like Lonely Planet and International Living are writing that “Nicaragua is one of the safest countries in Central America,” people are listening.
-The tourism industry grew by double digit amounts in 2012 – 2015, making it the highest growth rate in the region.
+The tourism industry grew by double digit amounts in 2012 – 2017, making it the highest growth rate in the region.
+In 2017, tourism grew by 18%!
 What does all this mean?
 The word is out: people are flocking to Nicaragua in droves.

 Comprised of three main regions (Pacific, Northern Highlands, and Caribbean) there is enough coastline, bodies of water, and volcanoes to go around.
 Nicaragua currently has 6 active volcanoes (San Cristobal, Telica, Cerro Negro, Momotombo, Masaya, and Concepcion) with some of the most unrestricted views that you will find on the planet.
 Literally, you can look down into Masaya Volcano as it billows away.